Skip to main content

 Teddy Wayne

-Teddy Wayne is the author of the novels THE GREAT MAN THEORY, APARTMENT, LONER, THE LOVE SONG OF JONNY VALENTINE and KAPITOIL.
-He is the winner of a Whiting Writers’ Award and an NEA Creative Writing Fellowship as well as a finalist for the Young Lions Fiction Award, PEN/Bingham Prize, and Dayton Literary Peace Prize.
-A former columnist for the New York Times and McSweeney’s and a frequent contributor to The New Yorker, he has taught at Columbia University and Washington University in St. Louis.
-He has developed films and series from his novels with HBO, MGM Television and Mad Dog Films.
-He lives in Brooklyn with his wife, the writer Kate Greathead, and their children.
+Teddy Wayne is the author of six novels and a winner of a Whiting Writers’ Award and an NEA Creative Writing Fellowship, as well as a finalist for the Young Lions Fiction Award, PEN/Bingham Prize and Dayton Literary Peace Prize.
+A frequent contributor to The New Yorker and a former columnist for the New York Times, he has taught at Columbia University and Washington University in St. Louis.
+He lives in Brooklyn with his family.

 Teddy Wayne